bmatsuo/RestML/README.md

 ##Key differences from Swagger

-- XML based with an xml schema for proper validation.
-A stricter, well defined specification allows for better tooling (e.g. command line clients, code generation, etc).
+- XML based with an xml schema for proper validation and tooling.
 - AngularJS based UI.
 Completely customizable out of the box (style and content).
 - A higher level of abstraction and a concentration on distributed